DecentraLabsCom/Tokenomics/README.md

 ## 💼 Revenue Distribution

 Tokens paid for lab access are distributed as follows:
-- 85% to the lab provider
+- 83% to the lab provider.
-- 12% to the project treasury
+- 10% to the project treasury.
+- 4% to student subsidies.
-- 3% to student subsidies or governance incentives
+- 3% to governance incentives.

 Marketplaces may apply additional and variable fees for lab access.